macaroni-os/mark-issues/README.md

 Closes: macaroni-os/<repo>#<num-issue>
 ```

-The MARK-1 (naming remember the Iron Main Armors) doesn't include the stack to
+The MARK-1 (naming remember the Iron Man Armors) doesn't include the stack to
 generate binary repositories (*anise-build*, etc.) that continue to have as the main
 issue tracker the repository *macaroni-funtoo*.